Business Formation Attorney

 Serving Pinellas County

-When you start a business, one of the things you’ll need to consider is the structure of the company.
-The decision as to what type of business entity to establish will have vital legal and financial ramifications as it will establish the amount of taxes the business will need to pay as well as determine what actions or failures to act will expose the business to risk in terms of liabilities and lawsuits.
+When you start a business, one of the things you’ll need to consider is the company's structure.
+The decision as to what type of business entity to establish will have significant legal and financial ramifications as it will establish the amount of taxes the business will need to pay and determine what actions or failures to act will expose the company to risk in terms of liabilities and lawsuits.

-atCAUSE Law's business formation attorneys are here to help you determine the right type of business to start.
+atCAUSE Law's business formation attorneys are here to help you determine the correct type of business to start.
 Based in Clearwater, Florida, we're experts on Florida's different types of business entities.

 Choosing the Right Business Entity When Forming Your Business

-There are numerous business entities to choose from, each of which with their own pros and cons.
+There are numerous business entities to choose from, each with its pros and cons.

-Some entities require a great deal of legal formalities to generate and maintain, while others are fairly straightforward and easy to start.
+Some entities require many legal formalities to generate and maintain, while others are straightforward to start.

-atCause Law Office is able to help you isolate what type of business entity is best for your particular situation and can aid in its formation and maintenance.
+atCause Law Office can help you isolate what type of business entity is best for your particular situation and can aid in its formation and maintenance.

 Some of the potential options are:

-Sole Proprietorship - A sole proprietorship is a business owned by a single person where the business and owner are not legally separate entities.
+Sole Proprietorship - A sole proprietorship is a business owned by a single person where the company and owner are not legally separate entities.

 Partnership - Partnerships are businesses owned by multiple people and may or may not be a legal business entity.
-There are a few different types of partnerships, including limited liability, general, and limited.
+There are several types of partnerships, including limited liability, general, and limited.

 Corporation - Corporations are legal and separate entities composed of shareholders that can continue to exist regardless of what happens to the original owners and shareholders.
 This includes C-corporations, S-corporations, and non-profit corporations.

-S-Corporation - taxed as what's called a "pass-through entity," shareholders of S-corporations are not separately taxed.
+S-Corporation - taxed as a "pass-through entity," shareholders of S-corporations are not separately taxed.
 Instead, they share profits and losses on a personal level.

 Business Formation Services

-Once we've worked together to determine the right type of entity for your business, we'll assist with everything that's needed to get your business up and running, including:
+Once we've worked together to determine the correct type of entity for your business, we'll assist with everything that's needed to get your business up and running, including:

-Filing Business Formation Documents - we'll file every required document, getting your business registered within the state of Florida, registering your business name, applying for your federal tax ID number, and obtaining any relevant permits and licenses.
+Filing Business Formation Documents - we'll file every required document, register your business within Florida, register your business name, apply for your federal tax ID number, and obtain relevant permits and licenses.